Cedar Hills Regional Landfill Development

 SEPA process summary

-For more information about the State Environmental Policy Act (SEPA) process, please visit the Washington State Department of Ecology external link .
+For more information about the State Environmental Policy Act (SEPA) process, visit the Washington State Department of Ecology

 The Solid Waste Division has determined that one or more of the alternatives being considered has the potential to result in a significant adverse impact to the environment.
-On July 25, 2019 the Solid Waste Division issued a Determination of Significance Download PDF 375 K.
+On July 25, 2019 the Solid Waste Division issued a Determination of Significance.Read the Determination of Significance

-On Aug.
-12, 2019, the Solid Waste Division hosted a scoping meeting at the King County Library System Service Center, 960 Newport Way NW, Issaquah external link .
+On August 12, 2019, the Solid Waste Division hosted a scoping meeting at the King County Library System Service Center, 960 Newport Way NW, Issaquah.
 Members of the public were invited to drop in to learn more about the proposal, ask questions, and provide written and oral comments.

-The Draft EIS, issued September 16, 2020, evaluated and described the potential impacts on the environment of the project alternatives.
+The Draft Environmental Impact Statement (EIS), issued September 16, 2020, evaluated and described the potential impacts on the environment of the project alternatives.

 The Final EIS includes modifications to the text stemming from the comments received on the Draft EIS.
 As part of SEPA requirements, the Final EIS contains a Responsiveness Summary (Appendix M), which provides the public with responses from the Solid Waste Division to all the questions and comments that were received during the public comment period for the Draft EIS.
 The text of the Final EIS was revised as needed to clarify or correct information.